pradeep3sep/interviewquestion/README ReactJs.md

 //*real dom virtual dom,ref, shadow dom, createelement in react, clone element in react, stateful components, limitations of react, react router,can we pass react hook as a prop.
 High order components , redux, improve performance of react - usememo, useeffect with clear, lazy load,
 //*react one way binding
 //use this url for refernce, vue has v-model so direct but react has to added the event function and the we use the setstate https://stackoverflow.com/questions/34519889/can-anyone-explain-the-difference-between-reacts-one-way-data-binding-and-angula
-//* What is the difference between Element and Component?
-// An Element is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components.
-Elements can contain other Elements in their props.
-Creating a React element is cheap.
-Once an element is created, it is never mutated.

-//error boundaries in react,

 //functional Component has advantage that in the end class components converted to functional so direct usage increase the fastness

-// The object representation of React Element would be as follows:

-// const element = React.createElement(
-//   'div',
-//   {id: 'login-btn'},
-//   'Login'
-// )
-// The above React.createElement() function returns an object:

-// {
-//   type: 'div',
-//   props: {
-//     children: 'Login',
-//     id: 'login-btn'
-//   }
-// }
-// And finally it renders to the DOM using ReactDOM.render():

-// <div id='login-btn'>Login</div>
-// Whereas a component can be declared in several different ways.
-It can be a class with a render() method or it can be defined as a function.
-In either case, it takes props as an input, and returns a JSX tree as the output:

-// const Button = ({ onLogin }) =>
-//   <div id={'login-btn'} onClick={onLogin}>Login</div>
-// Then JSX gets transpiled to a React.createElement() function tree:

-// const Button = ({ onLogin }) => React.createElement(
-//   'div',
-//   { id: 'login-btn', onClick: onLogin },
-//   'Login'
-// )
 //* When to use a Class Component over a Function Component?
 // If the component needs state or lifecycle methods then use class component otherwise use function component.
 However, from React 16.8 with the addition of Hooks, you could use state , lifecycle methods and other features that were only available in class component right in your function component. *So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries *

 //* What are synthetic events in React?
 // SyntheticEvent is a cross-browser wrapper around the browser's native event.
 Its API is same as the browser's native event, including stopPropagation() and preventDefault(), except the events work identically across all browsers.
 //* What are forward refs?